AlloyTools/models/algorithms/echo/echo_var.md

 ## The echo algorithm - variant

 So far we specified graphs with a dedicated node that initiates the echo algorithm.
-In this variant of the specificiation we let the Alloy model finder choose the initiating node.
+In this variant of the specification we let the Alloy model finder choose the initiating node.

 ```alloy